 In a healthy gut, a balanced, healthy community includes a diverse community of microbes functioning commensally to maintain health.
 An imbalance of the gut microbiome can be caused by a variety of factors, including disease, age, diet, and medications—especially antibiotics.1–4 When a patient experiences an imbalance or dysbiosis, the altered functions are reflected in the pet’s health.
 For example, decreases in commensal microbes in the large intestine may increase the number of primary bile acids passed in the stool resulting in a pet with secretory diarrhea.

 Imbalanced Gut Microbiome

-A diverse, balanced gut microbiome includes thousands of different kinds of bacteria and other microbes.
-This dynamic community is crucial for the proper functioning of your patient’s body.
+A diverse, balanced gut microbiome includes trillions of bacteria and other microbes.
+This dynamic community is crucial for the proper functioning of your patient’s metabolic, and physiological processes.

 How Diet Impacts Gut Health in Pets

-Diet is the best and most important way to manage your patient’s gut microbiome.
-What you feed your cat or dog helps determine which kinds of microbes thrive and multiply in their gut.
-By feeding a diet that supports the beneficial kinds of microbes and discourages the harmful kinds, you can help your patient live a longer, happier life.
+Diet is an important way to manage your patient’s gut microbiome.
+What your patient eats determines, in part, which kinds of microbes thrive and multiply in their gut.

 How Probiotics Affect Gut Health in Pets

-Probiotic supplements do contain beneficial bacteria, but even the probiotics that are marketed specifically for pets contain only a few bacterial strains, and they’re typically not the right ones for cats and dogs.
-These products may temporarily improve some digestive symptoms, but the microorganisms they contain won’t become permanent residents of your patient’s gut, so they can’t fix an imbalance.
+Bacteria probiotic supplements should contain beneficial bacteria, though most studies on bacteria probiotics are focused on their effects on the gut microbiome of human’s or mice, not cats and dogs.
+While these products may temporarily improve some digestive symptoms, the microorganisms they contain are unable to correct an imbalance.
 In fact, new research suggests that probiotics can actually interfere with the recovery of the gut microbiome after antibiotic use.